prathik-106/Custom-bsc-for-coverage/README.md

 - Coverage for rules/methods that call `noinline` functions is not currently reliable — treat any coverage numbers touching those paths as suspect until this is fixed.
-- Condition text in branch labels (e.g. `(s03 == 0)`) is a
-  **compile-time description** of the condition's structure, not a runtime-evaluated value — this is intentional, since a runtime read would get constant-folded away by the Verilog backend for most derived comparisons.
-Known limitation: an all-ones literal (`'1`) can render as a large pre-sizing integer rather than the final N-bit constant, since this pass runs before sizing.